 The general locations of these areas are shown in Figure 10.1.
-Maps of existing land use and zoning in each focal area (with the exception of minor commercial corridors) are provided in Appendix A.

 This chapter analyzes the existing conditions, issues, and opportunities associated with the above geographic focal areas in greater detail.
 Based on the analysis, a goal or goals are identified for each focal area, supported by recommended strategies to achieve the goals.
 These strategies represent more specific applications of the town-wide strategies proposed in the land use and other comprehensive plan elements.
 They are grouped into implementation "themes" or topics, such as zoning, physical improvements, mobility and parking, and sewer service.